The Woodlands, Texas: Religion

 As of 2016, there were almost 50 centers of worship in The Woodlands, occupying a total of 330 acre of land.
 As of 2011, the community is majority Christian.

 As of 2018, The Woodlands United Methodist Church had about 13,000 members in its congregation.
 It was established in 1978.
 Pastor Kerry Shook established Fellowship of The Woodlands Church, now known as Woodlands Church, in 1993.
 Its permanent church building opened on August 19, 2001.
 Church Project, which holds services in a former Kroger, had an average weekly attendance of 1,500 in 2014.
 As of 2018 Christ Church United Methodist has about 3,000 members.
 Circa 2012 Covenant United Methodist Church began its worship services at Timber Creek Elementary School, and by 2016 bought 5 acre of land near the entrance of Village of Creekside Park for a permanent 700-seat facility.
 On December 25, 2001, the Korean Community Church in The Woodlands, with Presbyterian Korean-language services and non-denominational English services, opened.
 It opened to serve ethnic Koreans in The Woodlands, Conroe, Huntsville, Kingwood, and Spring.
-Other Protestant or non-denominational Christian churches in The Woodlands include Lord of Life Lutheran Church, Trinity Episcopal Church, and Unity of The Woodlands.
+Other Protestant, Christian and non-denominational Christian churches in The Woodlands include HopePointe Anglican Church, Kingdom Hall of Jehovah’s Witnesses, Lord of Life Lutheran Church, Trinity Episcopal Church, and Unity of The Woodlands.

 Saints Simon and Jude Catholic Parish, the first Catholic church in The Woodlands, was established circa 1980, with its 400 parishioners initially meeting at Knox Junior High School before moving into its permanent building in 1981.
 As of 2013 it had 3,800 families in its congregation.
 St. Anthony of Padua, another Catholic church, had 3,020 families in its congregation in 2006, and 5,700 families in its congregation in 2013.
 It operates St. Anthony of Padua Catholic School.